mridul-77/Ace-api-WQ-/README.md

 ## 📂 Contents

-- `alphas/` – All alpha formula files used in the project.
-- `backtest_script/` – Code for running simulations via the Brain API.
+- `ace-lib/` – Code for running simulations via the Brain API.
-- `results/` *(optional)* – Selected performance outputs or metrics (you can add this).
+- `results/`- Includes selected screenshots showcasing the performance of alphas developed and submitted using this framework.

 ## 📈 Outcome